mecycle/test/README.md

 <ul>
   <li>opening a new thread which is no matched table in database</li>

-  <li>inserting the sentence which you want to highlight in example table, excute it</li>
+  <li>inserting the sentence which you want to highlight in example table, excute it.
+For example: </li>
   <img src="extension-src/documentation/Deployment/insert_to_table.png" width="40%" height="100%">